Table of Contents

 One caution about outsourcing and delegating HR to other functions

 There are risks in fully or over-delegating HR responsibilities to external or internal departments.
 A recent survey of small company employees without an HR function found that 50% felt the lack of an HR presence contributed to a toxic workplace.
-Furthermore, 64% reported that their direct supervisor had a hand in HR operations, with 24% saying they were uncomfortable with that arrangement.
+Furthermore, 64% reported that their direct supervisor was involved in HR operations, with 24% saying they were uncomfortable with that arrangement.
 Perhaps most concerning was the finding that 43% did not feel they could confide in their HR, and over one-third did not trust them.
 This demonstrates the need for an independent, engaged HR function that retains its most crucial capabilities and responsibilities.

 How a small business HR team can make the most significant impact